-If you downsize your house in Twin Cities, you could quickly boost your retirement fund.
+If you downsize your house in Minnesota, you could quickly boost your retirement fund.
 You could open a savings account with that large chunk of money and keep adding to it every month with the difference.
 You could also invest that money in mutual funds or an IRA or Roth IRA account to possibly make way more than if you only make deposits into a savings account.
 Even if you are at retirement age, downsizing later in life can be a nice boost to your account and maybe fund that big retirement trip you’ve been dreaming about.

 Too Much Upkeep

-If you are having trouble keeping up with all of the housework, it would benefit you to downsize your house in Twin Cities.
+If you are having trouble keeping up with all of the housework, it would benefit you to downsize your house in Minnesota.
 Find a new house with less yard work required, or none if you find a house in a community that takes care of that for you.
 Maybe you don’t have as much time to garden as you once did.
 If there is too much dusting or sweeping and mopping, downsizing would be a good fit.
 With the money you save from downsizing, you could maybe even hire a cleaning company to help you with your general upkeep!